snelweg/7i96/docs/source/install.rst

     pip3 install git+https://github.com/jethornton/7i96.git

-3. Create a file in your home directory called ``.xsessionrc`` and add the following if your using Debian 9.
+3. Create a file in your home directory called ``.xsessionrc`` and add the following if your using Debian 9 then log out and back in or reboot the PC.

 ::